 A study published by the Journal of Korean Academy of Nursing found that stress levels significantly lowered with aroma treatment.
 With an essential oil diffuser, use scents like lavender, lemon, jasmine and sage for maximum stress-relief.

 This traditional Chinese Medicine can aid in stress relief and reduction of physical tension.
 Review information and consult with your doctor before trying acupuncture therapy.

 Try adult coloring

-Choose an inspiring adult coloring book along with a set of colored pencils.
+Choose an inspiring adult coloring book and a set of colored pencils.
 Dr. Ben Michaelis shares that because coloring is a “centering activity, the amygdala, which is the part of the brain that is involved with our fear response, actually gets a little bit of a rest and it ultimately has a really calming effect over time.”

 According to the Mayo Clinic, stress can affect our thoughts, feelings and behaviors.
 When stress becomes uncontrolled or chronic, it can impact daily function and the ability to think clearly.
 Managing the stress in our minds allows us to release mental tension, worry and anxiety.

 These simple mental exercises can help you reach a healthy, clearer state of mind, beginning today.